microsoft/vscode-azureappservice/resources/TrialApp.didact.md

 ![Deploy complete notification](./trialAppTutorial/deployCompleteScreenshot.png)

-You can also browse your website by right-clicking your trial app and selecting `Browse`.
+You can also browse your website by right-clicking your trial app and selecting `Browse website`.

 ![Right-click browse website](./trialAppTutorial/browseWebsiteRedScreenshot.png)